Nick Harkaway: Life

 Harkaway was born Nicholas Cornwell in Cornwall.
-He is the son of Valérie Jane Eustace and author David Cornwell, famous under his pen name John le Carré.
+He is the son of Jane Eustace and the author David Cornwell, known under his pen name John le Carré.

 Harkaway was educated at the independent University College School in North London, and Clare College, Cambridge, where he studied philosophy, sociology and politics and took up Shorinji Kan Jiu Jitsu.
 He worked in the film industry before becoming an author.

 Fiction

 The Gone-Away World

 The Gone-Away World (2008) is Harkaway's first novel.
 Originally titled The Wages of Gonzo Lubitsch, it concerns a number of ex-special forces operatives turned truckers who are hired to perform a dangerous mission in a post-apocalyptic world.

 Angelmaker

 Angelmaker (2013) is a spy thriller detailing a clockmaker's attempt to stop a Cold War era doomsday weapon.
-Angelmaker won Best Novel in the 2013 Kitschies and was also nominated for that year's Arthur C. Clarke award.
+Angelmaker won Best Novel in the 2013 Kitschies and was also nominated for that year's Arthur C. Clarke Award.